Jack B. Moore

-Jack B. Moore was the chairman, president and chief executive officer of Cameron International Corporation.
+Jack B. Moore is an American oil industry executive who was the chairman, president and chief executive officer of Cameron International Corporation.
 He became the president and CEO in April 2008 and became the chairman of the board in May 2011.
-He retired in Q4'2015.
+He retired in quarter 4 of 2015.

+Early life and education

+Moore was born in 1953 in the United States has a BBA from the University of Houston.
+He attended the six-week Advanced Management Program at Harvard Business School.

 Career

 He first joined Cameron's Drilling & Production Systems group in July 1999 as the VP and general manager for the Western Hemisphere.
 In July 2002 he was then named president for this group.
 Prior to joining Cameron, he worked at Baker Hughes Incorporated for 23 years where he held many management positions including as the vice president, Eastern and Western Hemisphere Operations.

 Controversy

 Moore was the president and CEO of the company already in 2010 when a BP oil rig exploded (called the Deepwater Horizon oil spill).
 It killed eleven workers and spilled millions of gallons of oil into the Gulf of Mexico.
 This caused one of the worst environmental disasters in US history.
 The company paid BP over $80 million in a negotiated settlement.